FLock-io/FLock-subnet/README.md

 ### **Stakers & Delegators**
 - Can stake on validators to earn a share of emissions.
-- dTAO system influences emissions based on staking & liquidity.
+- The dTAO system influences emissions based on staking & liquidity.

 ---